mohsinakh/text-editor/README.md

 - 🧠 Reinforces **DSA concepts** in a practical project — seeing stacks in action for the first time in a real editor

-## 🚀 Current Progress — Day 3: Gap Buffer & Cursor-Aware Editing
+## Day 3: Gap Buffer & Cursor-Aware Editing

 Today’s milestone improves **multi-word line handling**, **Enter key behavior**, and **cursor-aware backspace**: